syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/axis.md

 ### Edge Labels Placement

 Labels with long text at the edges of an axis may appear partially outside the chart.
 The [`EdgeLabelsDrawingMode`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAxis~EdgeLabelsDrawingMode.html) property can be used to avoid the partial appearance of labels at the corners.
+Default mode is [`Center`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.EdgeLabelsDrawingMode.html).

 {% highlight c# %}
 [C#]